 SPACECAST will be an evolutionary project.
 Before scientists can implement a full warning system, they will have to study the effects of radiation belts and solar activities on satellites.
 They'll need to build on our understanding of the sun's activity and when we might expect to feel the effects of a solar storm.
 But it's a step toward ensuring that solar activity won't adversely affect Europeans' lives.

-Learn more about solar events and space by following the links on the next page.
+Learn more about solar events and space by following the links below.

 - 7 Cooperation.
 "SPACECAST."
 (April 19, 2011) http://fp7-spacecast.eu/

 - British Antarctic Survey.
 "Press Release - New space research settles years of scientific debate."
 Oct.
 20, 2010.
 (April 21, 2011) http://www.antarctica.ac.uk/press/press_releases/press_release.php?id=1312

 - British Antarctic Survey.
 "SPACECAST."
 2007.
 (April 19, 2011) http://www.antarctica.ac.uk/bas_research/eu_framework/spacecast/index.php

 - Canfield, Richard, et al. "Coronal Mass Ejection Prediction Page."
 Montana State University.
 May 25, 2007.
 (April 20, 2011) http://solar.physics.montana.edu/press/faq.html